enkas/vagrant-shell-provision/README.md

-Vagrant integration for Magento Projects, based on Cent OS
+Vagrant integration for Web Projects, based on Cent OS 6
 =========================================================

 Installation